lana855/Pathfinding-Game/README.md

 # Pathfinding Game with Dijkstra's Algorithm in C++

 This project is a text-based pathfinding game implemented in C++.
-The goal of the game is to find a valid path between a start point (`S`) and an end point (`E`) on a grid, avoiding randomly placed walls (`#`).
+The goal is to find a valid path between a start point (`S`) and an end point (`E`) on a grid, avoiding randomly placed walls (`#`).
 The player inputs coordinates to navigate the grid, and if the path matches the hidden path computed using **Dijkstra's Algorithm**, a hidden achievement is unlocked.

 ## Key Features